netliferesearch/promptfinder/docs/PERFORMANCE_OPTIMIZATION_REPORT.md

 - **Intelligent resource loading** (225KB lazy-loaded)
 - **Maintainable, optimized code**

-The PromptFinder Chrome Extension is now **highly optimized** and ready for Chrome Web Store submission from a performance perspective.
+The DesignPrompts Chrome Extension is now **highly optimized** and ready for Chrome Web Store submission from a performance perspective.
 All optimization goals have been achieved and exceeded, providing a solid foundation for the extension's success in the marketplace.

 ---